 - A language barrier exists since they may not fully understand what is being said to them.

-- They say that they don’t understand their bill, a previous phone conversation or recent correspondence.
+- They say that they don’t understand their bill, a previous phone conversation, or recent correspondence.

 Working with Vulnerable Customers

-Acme Credit Consultants Ltd will work positively with vulnerable customers, treating them with forbearance, giving additional time to compile information if necessary and carefully managing any future communications strategies.
+Acme Credit Consultants Ltd will work positively with vulnerable customers, treating them with forbearance, giving additional time to compile information if necessary, and carefully managing any future communications strategies.

-If we become aware that a customer is potentially vulnerable, this should be noted on the customer’s record with brief comments on the issue identified so that any other person reviewing the record is aware and can act accordingly.
+If we become aware that a customer is potentially vulnerable, this should be noted in the customer’s record with brief comments on the issue identified so that any other person reviewing the record is aware and can act accordingly.
 That information should also be kept updated to ensure it remains accurate and relevant.
 This must be considered as sensitive data and therefore protected as appropriate and only used for the stated purposes.